Texas Child Molestation

 The misdemeanor charges have a 2 year statute of limitations.
 There is no statute of limitations on sexual misconduct with a child.
 Charges can be brought against an individual at any time, even after the child has reached adulthood.

 Free Consultation and Always Confidential

-The Stephen Hesse Law Firm is the criminal defense attorney you need on your side if you are facing charges or accusations of child molestation.
+The Steve Hesse Law Firm is the criminal defense attorney you need on your side if you are facing charges or accusations of child molestation.
 Child molestation is a serious sex crime in Texas.
 Make sure you get the absolute best results your case can offer.
 Contact me for a free confidential consultation by calling 512-930-2120 or fill out the contact form on this page.